-Each program analysis accessible by CASS must be registered in the CASS module Registry.
-The registered analysis must contain an operation of type where a denotes the type of analysis results.
-For instance, the Overlapping analysis is implemented as a function where the Boolean analysis result indicates whether a Curry operation is defined by overlapping rules.
+Each program analysis accessible by CASS must be registered in the CASS module CASS.Registry.
+Such an analysis must contain an operation of type where "a" denotes the type of analysis results.
+Furthermore, the analysis must also contain a "show" operation of type intended to show the analysis results in various formats.
+The type AOutFormat is defined in module Analysis.
+Types of package cass-analysis as